Research Assistant Professor, School of Public Health

 Categories: Academic-related Staff

-Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 503699), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.
+Applications are invited for appointment as Research Assistant Professor (RAP) in Epidemiology and Biostatistics in the School of Public Health (Ref.: 508977), to commence as soon as possible, on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.

-Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in epidemiology, microbiology, bioinformatics, bio-mathematics/statistics or related disciplines.
-They should have strong expertise in infectious disease epidemiology including the analysis of antimicrobial resistance dynamics using statistical or mathematical approaches; excellent written and oral communication skills; and the ability to work independently and in collaboration with a multidisciplinary team.
-Relevant post-doctoral work experience in the analysis of phenotypic and genotypic antimicrobial resistance data, and an excellent track record of publications and grants would be advantages.
+Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in epidemiology, biostatistics, medicine, or related disciplines.
+They should have strong expertise in infectious disease epidemiology demonstrated by a strong track record in influenza and COVID-19 research; excellent written and oral communication skills; and the ability to work independently and in collaboration with a multidisciplinary team.
+Relevant work experience in infectious disease epidemiology, and an excellent record of publications and grants would be advantages.

-The appointee will conduct infectious disease epidemiological research primarily focusing on antimicrobial resistance.
-He/She will supervise junior research staff and students; develop research programs independently; write scientific publications, grant proposals and reports; and assist in general administrative, operational and other duties as assigned.
+The appointee will conduct epidemiological research with a focus on generating data on COVID-19 epidemiology and control to support evidence-based policies.
+He/She will develop research programs independently; write scientific publications, grant proposals and reports; supervise junior research staff and students; and assist in administrative, operational and other duties as assigned.
 There will be opportunities for participation in teaching programmes.
 Information about the School can be obtained at http://sph.hku.hk/index.php.